Here you can find a selection of the questions that I usually answer by email and phone.

-Prices vary according to the number of prints sold within the same edition.
-When a print is sold, the price increases 25%, so that the first prints of a limited edition are less expensive than the latter.
-The starting prices for all limited editions are as follows: 16″ x 12″ (480 USD), 28″ x 21″ (940 USD) and 40″ x 30″ (1360 USD).
+Prices vary according to the number of prints sold within the same limited edition.
+When a print is sold, the price increases 50%, so that the first prints of a limited edition are less expensive than the latter.
+The starting price for all limited editions is 1200 USD.

 How can I place an order?

-If you are interested in author prints, once you have decided which photo you want to purchase, you can send an email with the image, the desired size of the print and the shipping address.
-Then, once the information is received, I will send you a proposal where you will find the final price of the order and all of the information about making payment.
+Once you have decided which photograph you want to acquire, you can send me an email with the image, the desired size and the shipping address.
+Then, I will send you a formal quotation and all of the information on how to make the payment.

 What is the payment method?

 All payments are made through PayPal or by bank transfer.
 Debit and credit cards are accepted: Master Card, Visa and American Express.

 All printed photographs are sent rolled in a properly sealed tube.
 The printed photograph is protected between two layers of acid-free tissue paper and it is wrapped in bubble wrap to protect it from humidity and shock.
 This same system is used by the best art galleries in the world and it is highly tested.

 Do you offer international shipping?

 Of course.
 I work with UPS, since it is the best shipping company operating from Mexico.
 Most of the works are sent to international destinations, especially to the US.
 So, there is no problem with sending works to any part of the world.